I have now retired but will continue to keep this web site live for year as a resource in case it is helpful to people.

 - Use your bed only for sleep and sex.
 Take out any electronic equipment and leave your phone downstairs.

-If appropriate, I will use hypnosis to help you mentally rehearse and visualise a perfect night’s sleep.
-I’ll also teach you how to reduce anxiety by practising progressive muscle relaxation techniques, and we will explore other insomnia remedies that could make your day and night more satisfying.
+If appropriate, hypnosis can be used to help you mentally rehearse and visualise a perfect night’s sleep & reduce anxiety by practising progressive muscle relaxation techniques.
+Back to Treatments